dbolshak/kudu/kudu-api.md

   .addPredicate(KuduPredicate.newComparisonPredicate(
     columnSchema,
     ComparisonOp.EQUAL,
-    valueWhichWeAreLookingFor))
+    valueWhichWeAreLookingFor
+  ))
+  .setProjectedColumnNames(projectedColumns)
   .build()
   .nextRows()
 ```
+Just on comment here, Kudu is column-oriented storage, providing projected columns (using `setProjectedColumnNames`) can improve your reading throughput.
-No comments here, really user friendly API.
+Really user friendly API.

 Also we performed a lot of performance and operation tests, compression and encodings research.
-But all of these is another subject and if the articale is usefull I will follow with my findings.
+But all of these is another subject and if the article is useful I will follow with my findings.
 Kudu must go on!